 Monaco’s most common types of companies are SA (a company limited by shares) and SARL (limited liability company).
 It is also possible to set up an SCS (limited partnership), SCA (partnership limited by shares), SNC (general partnership), or non-trading company.
 Holding companies, fiduciary entities, commercial agents and administrative offices may also be opened.

 Share capital is generally required to open a company in Monaco.
 Opening an SA requires €150,000.
 To open a SARL, only €15,000 is required.

 A multi-currency corporate bank account will be opened, with online web access, a Visa or MasterCard debit card, and all other standard payment methods.

 Directors may be of any nationality.

 The company’s shareholders may be of any nationality.
-The company may also be held by a holding company.
+A holding company may also hold the company.

-A holding company may be opened in Monaco which can in turn own, either directly or indirectly, company or membership shares of other trading or non-trading companies.
+A holding company may be opened in Monaco, which can, in turn, own, directly or indirectly, company or membership shares of other trading or non-trading companies.

 Each year the company must submit a statement of accounts and declare its revenues, as well as have a local commercial domicile or premises.

 Complete our online enquiry form, and one of our senior managers will arrange a confidential consultation to discuss your requirements and potential options.

 If you are not entirely set on Monaco, we urge you to investigate the Australian investor visas available.
 We have found them to be extremely popular with our clients.